kurttheviking/egreedy-js/README.md

 A Promises/A+, [multi-armed bandit](http://en.wikipedia.org/wiki/Multi-armed_bandit) implemented with an epsilon-greedy algorithm.

-This implemention is based heavily on [<em>Bandit Algorithms for Website Optimization</em>](http://shop.oreilly.com/product/0636920027393.do).
+This implemention is based on [<em>Bandit Algorithms for Website Optimization</em>](http://shop.oreilly.com/product/0636920027393.do) and related empirical research in [Algorithms for the multi-armed bandit problem](https://d2w9gswcdc2jtf.cloudfront.net/research/Algorithms+for+the+multi-armed+bandit+problem.pdf).

 ## Quick start